‘Teen Mom’ Amber Portwood Scamming Customers With Her Online Boutique?

 “I made a purchase, but the clothes didn’t fit,” the customer revealed.
 “I returned them, but it was a huge back and forth.”

-The customer claims to have purchased over fifty dollars from the boutique but none of the items fit.
+The customer claims to have purchased over fifty dollars from the boutique, but none of the items fit.
 Instead of a clean return, Portwood made the buyer pay five dollars for each returned item and fifteen dollars for shipping.
 The reality star claims that none of her customers have ever wanted to return an item, which is contrary to the report.

 “We received a package from you today.
 We had not received a response from you after we responded to your initial complaint so we we’re not expecting it.
 We still need a response from you since we about your return.
 We need to know how you would like us to process your return,” a customer service rep told the buyer.